 Go on a Photo Walk Tour

-Of course, one of the major draws of visiting Holland during Tulip Time are the plentiful photo opportunities, and shutterbugs will love taking a photography tour of Windmill Island Gardens.
+Of course, one of the major draws of visiting Holland during Tulip Time is the plentiful photo opportunities, and shutterbugs will love taking a photography tour of Windmill Island Gardens.

 After the tour, one attendee’s photo will be selected as the best picture of the class and be featured on the Tulip Time social media channels.

 Tulip Time Photo Walk Tours run from 7 p.m. to 9 p.m.
-May 8 – 11.
-Tickets cost $40, and you must bring your own camera (or smartphone).
+May 6 – 9.
+Tickets cost $40, and you must bring your camera (or smartphone).

 Sip Local Craft Beverages

 Want to try some local craft beer, spirits, or wine in Holland?
-There are several breweries, distilleries, and winery tasting rooms all within walking distance of one another in downtown Holland.
+Several breweries, distilleries, and winery tasting rooms are within walking distance of one another in downtown Holland.

 Eat Dutch Food

-Want a taste of the Netherlands while visiting Holland, Michigan?
-You’ll find traditional Dutch foods, such as pea soup and croquettes, at the Hungry Dutchman Café at Nelis’ Dutch Village, deBoer Bakkerij & Dutch Bros.
+Want to taste the Netherlands’ food while visiting Holland, Michigan?
+Traditional Dutch foods like pea soup and croquettes are available at the Hungry Dutchman Café at Nelis’ Dutch Village, deBoer Bakkerij & Dutch Bros.
 Restaurant, and the Wooden Shoe Restaurant.

 You Might Enjoy These Related Posts